Sea kayaking around Ardnamurchan Point

 I had mentally given us until the end of the road and the most westerly house in Kilchoan to see how he was doing and use that as a decision point.
 Any further and we would have been paddling into wind and tide for significantly longer than it had taken us to get out.
 Thankfully, he was looking very comfortable and I saw little need to turn back, just a desire to keep close in case a capsize were to happen.

 The cliffs got bigger and the landscape more remote and untouched.
 It was obvious that we were making great speed despite the waves coming across us and turning us towards Mull.
-The wind was also blowing us sideways towards the shoreline, so no danger of paddling out to sea.
-In well under an hour we had covered over five kilometres, more than a third of the journey, and we were looking for a suitable beach to land on for a quick lunch.
+The wind was also blowing us sideways towards the shoreline, so no danger of paddling out to Mull (or worse).
+In well under an hour we had covered over five kilometres, more than a third of the journey, and we were looking for a suitable beach to land on for a quick lunch break.

 A little chat whilst paddling and I left Cameron to make the decisions on where and when.
 13:00 was his choice of time; his choice of location a good one.
 A small bay that sheltered the landing spot from the waves and wind.
 The steep shoreline that consisted of large, rounded pebbles was the downside.
 It was certainly the best location available at that time.
 He had spotted the next headland and identified that he did not know what was around it or where the next landing point would be after that.
 I had chosen not to give him a map, so a quick check on mine together showed no other options for at least twenty minutes.